-80 18 U.S.C. § 924(e)(1) (ACCA predicates must have been "committed on occasions different from one another" to count as separate predicates).
-Historically, circuit courts have determined if offenses were committed on "separate occasions" for purposes of the ACCA by focusing on factors like whether it is possibly to discern the point at which one offense was completed and another offense began, whether it would have been possible for an offender to cease criminal conduct after the first offense without committing the second offense, and whether the offenses are committed in different locations.
+18 U.S.C. § 924(e)(1) (ACCA predicates must have been "committed on occasions different from one another" to count as separate predicates).
+Recently, the Supreme Court held that multiple crimes committed sequentially in a spree constitute one "occasion" for purposes of the ACCA.
+Wooden v.
+United States, 142 S. Ct.
+1063 (2022) ("[The defendant's] one-after-another-after-another burglary of ten units in a single storage facility occurred on one 'occasion,' under a natural construction of that term and consistent with the reason it became part of ACCA.").
+Historically, circuit courts determined if offenses were committed on "separate occasions" for purposes of the ACCA by focusing on factors like whether it is possible to discern the point at which one offense was completed and another offense began, whether it would have been possible for an offender to cease criminal conduct after the first offense without committing the second offense, and whether the offenses are committed in different locations.
 See, e.g., United States v.
 Hennessee, 932 F.3d 437, 444 (6th Cir.
 2019).
-The Supreme Court has granted a writ of certiorari to consider whether multiple crimes committed sequentially in a spree constitute "separate occasions."
-Wooden v.
-United States, 141 S. Ct.
-1370 (2021).